Distraction of Greece aside, is all well with the world economy?

 LONDON The race is on between the U.S. and British central banks to be the first major economy to raise interest rates after a long period of unprecedented monetary generosity.

-It won't happen immediately but both Janet Yellen, who chairs the U.S. Federal Reserve, and Bank of England Governor Mark Carney signalled in the past week that higher rates are close.
+It won't happen immediately but both Janet Yellen, who chairs the U.S. Federal Reserve, and Bank of England Governor Mark Carney signaled in the past week that higher rates are close.

 Not everything in the world economy, however, is as sanguine as the U.S. and British economies would appear to be.